 In 2005 Peter moved to Santa Maria in California to cover the trial of Michael Jackson.
 As well as BBC TV, radio, and digital services, he was a regular contributor to Court TV and CNN Headline News.

-As well as being a correspondent for the BBC, Peter is a co-owner, with Andy Hollins, of the indie production company, The Radio Organization.
+Peter is also co-owner, with Andy Hollins, of the indie production company, The Radio Organization.